macchiato-dev/ristretto/notebook-view.md

 - [x] make files open, not just tabs, when clicking a file
 - [x] make content files show according to selected tab
 - [x] make tabs draggable to a blank pane
-- [ ] make it so default view opened is on bottom for app view and add code icon for opening code view (differentiated in tab)
+- [x] make it so default view opened is on bottom for app view and add code icon for opening code view (differentiated in tab)
 - [x] add main, dev, test tab and code/download buttons to sidebar
 - [x] give tabs close buttons
+- [ ] implement download button
 - [ ] save tab state in notebook.json

 `notebook.json`